The Vodka Project, 2007-14

 Blog

 It was what it was.
-A blog about vodka, chronicles of journeys through Poland over a period of years.
+A blog about vodka, chronicles of journeys throughout Poland over a period of years.
+(I first visited the counry in 1999.)
 It began with the idea of a co-operation with writer and cultural critic Iwona Kurz, visiting the back corners of cities and towns across the land, in search of the perfect vodka moment – a view of the country through the bottom of a vodka glass.
-That’s where it began.
-But I took over the writing chores as Iwona had too many other projects under her wing, as Director of Film and Visual Culture, Institute of Polish Culture, Warsaw.
+That’s where it started.
+But it mutated as I took over the writing chores - Iwona had too many other projects under her wing, then as Director of Film and Visual Culture, Institute of Polish Culture, Warsaw.
 Still, she pointed the way.

 So, by way of an introduction…